raspberrypilearning/welcome-to-antarctica/en/step_4.md

 Inside `style.css` add a new class selector for wildlife.

-Rather than recreating the whole class, you can just set a new `background-image` property.
+You can set a new `background-image` property which will overwrite the one set in the `hero-image` class.

 --- code ---
 ---